gkrishnmishra/Diebities-prediction/README.md

 # Diebities-prediction
- This Machine Learning model check the person is Diebities or Non-diebities patient
+I created a binary classification model that predicts whether a person is diabetic (1) or not diabetic (0).